Best Day Trips from Milwaukee, Wisconsin

 Lake Geneva, approximately 50 miles away from Milwaukee, is another of the towns near Milwaukee that you shouldn’t miss.
 Lake Geneva is on the banks of the lake with the same name, and a stroll around it will transport you back to a bygone age of luxury.

 It has 19th-century mansions contrasting with the Big Foot State park, (which kids love) and in winter, there is a ski resort to enjoy.
 So whatever the season, you should add this destination to your list of fun things to do near Milwaukee.
+It’s particularly beautiful with fall foliage and it’s thus considered one of the top things to do in fall in Wisconsin.

 If you love extreme sports, you can go zip-lining in winter and be awe-struck by the snowy landscape.
 In summer, go kayaking on the lake or try cross-country skiing or walking in snowshoes during winter.
 I also highly recommend taking a walk on the Geneva Lake Shore Path.